hypergate-com/hypergate-sdk/README.md

 - Account type for HTTP Negotiate authentication: this controls which account type your webview will be looking for whenever there is an authentication challenge.
 This should be set to 'ch.papers.hypergate'
-- Authentication server whitelist: this controls which servers are allowed to request authentication tokens from hypergate.
+- Authentication server allowlist: this controls which servers are allowed to request authentication tokens from hypergate.
 This can be either a wildcard (*) or the domains you want to enable
 - Whether NTLMv2 authentication is enabled: the title is self explenatory and actually has nothing to do with Hypergate.